The Royal Air Force Chaplains' Association

 The Venerable (Air Vice-Marshal) Dr Giles Legood QHC MBE RAF

 A very warm welcome to this website where you can view the work of the Royal Air Force Chaplains’ Association.
-Whether you are a member of the Association or just browsing, you will recognise the excellence of the Association’s aims: the valued ties of friendship and support, the communications bridge between serving and retired members and the encouragement of prayer, both for each other and for the continued ministry of chaplaincy within the Royal Air Force community.
+Whether you are a member of the Association or just browsing, you will recognise the excellence of the Association’s aims: the maintenance of ties of friendship and support, the enablement of a communications bridge between serving and retired members and the encouragement of prayer, both for each other and for the continued ministry of chaplaincy within the Royal Air Force community.
 As Chaplain-in-Chief I very much value the rich resources that lie within the Association and I pray that we can develop these yet further.

 I hope that you enjoy reading these pages as together we seek ‘to serve and not to be served’.

-Activities
+Aims and Activities

 Supporting serving and retired RAF Chaplains

-OFFICERS OF THE RAF CHAPLAINS' ASSOCIATION COMMITTEE 2020
+OFFICERS OF THE RAF CHAPLAINS' ASSOCIATION

 Chairman The Very Revd John Morley